-A new 24 hour, seven day a week telephone interpreting service replaces the current Language Line service from 30 September 2019.
+A new 24 hour, seven day a week telephone interpreting service, called Ezispeak, will replace the current Language Line service from 30 September 2019.

 This is the first of a number of upcoming changes to improve the availability, quality and coordination of language assistance services across the public sector.